 Television “Television”

 They were never famous.
 Never popular.
-But, almost from the get go, Television was mythic.
+But, almost from the get go, Television were mythic.
 There was the story of Tom Miller (Verlaine) and Richard Myers (Hell) running away from boarding school to set things on fire and — maybe also — become poets.
 The one about them faking their way into that legendary jalopy of a bar on The Bowery.
 There was the history of “Marquee Moon’s” long gestation — beginning with those rickety Brian Eno demos and arriving only after their downtown peers had already beaten them to the punch.
 There were the stories of Verlaine’s not so secret romance with Patti Smith.
-And there were the catty, though probably accurate, stories of infighting between Verlaine and Hell, and then Verlaine and Richard Lloyd.
+And there were the catty, though probably accurate, tales of infighting between Verlaine and Hell, and then Verlaine and Richard Lloyd.
 As great as their music is, Television’s legend is no doubt greater.

 Tom Verlaine is among the most confounding frontmen in twentieth century music.
 He makes Jeff Mangum seem extroverted and Glenn Gould seem like a good hang.
 By his own admission, Verlaine wants his own image and story to disappear from his music.
 He is violently anti-careerist.
 He is bored, boring and avoidant in his rare interviews and he cowers in publicity photos.
 In conversation and in concert, he seems interested in sound and tone, but less so in the songs themselves, and not at all in the audience.
 It is a matter of record that Tom Verlaine has lived in New York most of his life and, briefly, while in his thirties, in London.
 What is much less clear is how a seventy year old man who sold relatively few records and released very little music since the age of forty-three has sustained himself since his legendary brush with sub-popularity.